rit-swenms-gang/sonarqube/courseProjectCode/performance-testing/report.md

 Creation/deletion tests:
 With JMeter, we used a script (assistance from ChatGPT) to create project names from a Java UUID.
-We ran this for 1,000 users to send POST requests to the create and delete project endpoints.
-The ramp-up time was 120 seconds.
+We ran this for 2,000 users to send POST requests to the create and delete project endpoints.
+The ramp-up time was 0 seconds, and this process looped 10 times.

 ## Results